yixuan-feng/API-Wrapper/README.md

 ## Features
 * Getting and setting Public Restful APIs information( base-url and endpoints)
 * Wrapping the Public Restful APIs and returns a json response
+* Support for Restful APIs with authentication keys or tokens
 * Generating a pandas dataframe

 ## Usage